 Definitely check with your wedding venue to see if they offer day-of coordination services.
 A lot of venues include these in their packages, which is an awesome little perk!

 P.S.
-As intimate wedding photographers, we make it our job to help you figure out all of the little details when it comes to your small wedding or adventure elopement.
-From recommending specific vendors to recommending gorgeous venues, we love helping our couples achieve their small wedding day dreams.
-So if that sounds like something you’d like, give us a shout!
-We’d love to be a part of your adventure.
+As an intimate wedding photographer, I make it our job to help you figure out all of the little details when it comes to your small wedding or adventure elopement.
+From recommending specific vendors to gorgeous venues, I love helping my couples achieve their small wedding day dreams.

 *Images taken by us while working for Cassie Madden and Alchemy Creative.